makelinux/linkedin_client/README.md

 Features:
 * Logins to linkedin with registered e-mail as username and password
 * Saves session cookies and requires to login only once
-* Read messages from inbox
+* Reads messages from inbox